0z-cloud/vx/services/ogame_php/src/README.md

 <a href='News.md'>News</a>

 <h2>Credits</h2>
-Credits go to Alexander Rösner (Legor) for such revolutionary breakthrough in browser games.<br>
+Credits go to Alexander Rösner (Legor) for such a revolutionary breakthrough in browser games.<br>
 He was not first, but he was the one, who was successful.<br>
 To pay respect, we still have Legor's account, sitting on its own planet Arakis at [1:1:2] =)<br>
 <br>